alexminza/payment-gateway-wc-maib-mia/README.md

 ![maib MIA](./.wordpress-org/banner-1544x500.png)

-_Accept MIA payments directly on your store with the maib MIA payment gateway for WooCommerce._
+_Accept MIA payments directly on your store with the Payment Gateway for maib MIA for WooCommerce._

 WordPress plugin: https://wordpress.org/plugins/wc-maib-mia/